How to Find the Time

 TypeScript Logo

-In terms of my ability to manage expectations and properly estimate times to complete specific tasks, I largely based all of my initial time constraints off of previous WODs and at-home assignments from this course.
-Moreover, I look at the initial problem that I was trying to handle within our final project.
-I would visualize what the UI was meant to look like and how my code was needed to function.
-From there, I would try to understand the scope of my issue and how my code would interact with the rest of our program.
-This helped me to better discern the complexity of my work, as well as the amount of time I needed to dedicate to completing my tasks.
+In terms of my ability to manage expectations and properly estimate times to complete specific tasks, I largely based all of my initial time estimates off of previous timed quizzes and at-home assignments throughout the 314 course.
+When I thought of the amount of time to dedicate to a task, I would look at the initial problem and try to visualize what the UI was meant to look like and how my code needed to function.
+From there, I would try to understand the scope of my issue and how my program would interact with the rest of our team's work, pages, and database.
+This helped me discern the complexity of my issues and the time needed to complete my tasks.

 When thought is put into practice…

-However, where I miscalculated was how I defined my task.
-Truthfully, I did work that should've been broken up into multiple branches and segments that should have been handled individually.
-Instead, I decided to lump all the work together.
+However, I faltered in defining how much work needed to be done to complete my issues.
+Truthfully, I created tasks that should have been broken up into multiple branches and dealt with individually.
+Instead, I lumped everything together during our early development.
 As a result, a seemingly simple and vague task quickly devolved into a 4-hour issue.
-Where I faltered was not in the time allotted to handle an issue, but in using a single branch to host a number of issues that overtook my time and workload.
+My greatest shortcoming was not in the time allotted to handle an issue but in using a single branch to host a number of issues that overtook my time and workload.

-Moreover, I think that there are benefits in having foresight and time management within a major project.
-For instance, while working on Milestone 2, we had to get the majority of our issues and code completed before we could create our Playwright script.
+Moreover, I think there are benefits in having the foresight to manage your time within a major project.
+For instance, while working on Milestone 2, we had to get the majority of issues and code completed before we could create our Playwright script.
 If we ran into issues, we had our foundation in place and could refine our work.
-This saved us time and prevented last-minute roadblocks to completing our milestones.
-However, I consider this practice to be a hierarchy that manages priorities, rather than practicing time estimation.
+Saving us time and preventing last-minute roadblocks to completing our deadlines.
+However, I consider this practice to be more of a hierarchy that manages priorities rather than the practice of time estimation.

 Contemplation of efficiency and results…

-What I find is most conducive to my learning outcomes is setting aside a little bit of time every day to handle coding issues.
-With larger work loads dedicated to longer days or time segments.
+What I found was most conducive to my learning outcomes is setting aside a little bit of time every day to handle coding issues.
+With larger workloads dedicated to longer days.
 To put it simply, I work best by not timing my work with a stopwatch.
-But rather, I perform better when the time is broken up within specific time frames without the pressure of beating the clock.
-All of this to say, I believe a fresh-eyes and fresh-mind approach maximizes your results.
+But rather than trying to beat the clock, I work better when the work is broken up without specific time frames.
+All of this to say, I believe a set of fresh eyes and a fresh mind maximizes your results.

 Reflection on data collection and accuracy…

+Documenting our recorded times was hosted on our GitHub project boards.
+In order to reach deadlines or "milestones," we created workflows that detailed information about our application and its requirements.
+We listed out our recorded times by the categories of initial effort estimates, actual coding times, and non-coding times.
 In terms of how I kept track of my coding times, I had used the timer and stopwatch built into my iPhone.
-As I would create issues, I would list an initial estimate within the description section.
-Before I started my work, I would begin a timer and later use a stopwatch to better reflect actual times.
-Once I hit a roadblock, I would start a second stopwatch and periodically add to the time as I researched and found solutions.
-Then, I would comment on the actual time under my GitHub branch once a task was completed.
-By Milestone 2, I began adding information directly into the table of the effort estimates and would tack on additional time if the task took multiple days to complete.
+As I would create issues, I listed an initial estimate within the description section of GitHub issue boards.
+Before starting my work, I would set a timer to see if I could perform a task before the alarm went off.
+Later, I would use a stopwatch to better reflect my actual coding times and not to beat the buzzer.
+Once I hit a roadblock, I started a second stopwatch and periodically added to my non-coding time as I researched and found solutions.
+After a task was completed, I would comment on the actual time under my GitHub branch.
+By Milestone 3, I began adding information directly into the effort estimates table board and would tack on additional time for tasks that spanned multiple days.

-That being said, I think my times were accurate, though I could have been more structured about how I cataloged my times.
-Aside from loving a good spread sheet, I believe that I should have thought through the complexity of my task and broken it up into smaller segments.
+That being said, I think my times were accurate, though I could have been more structured about how I cataloged my hours.
+Aside from loving a spreadsheet, I believe that I should have thought through the complexity of my task and broken it up into smaller segments.
 This would have better reflected my initial coding time estimates and saved on non-coding time.

 Implementing AI throughout the coding process…